wudi312858/hdg-from/README.rst

 -f <format>, --format <format>

     The file format of the input file.
-So far only the SWMM format is available, but other my be supported in later version.
+So far only the SWMM format is available, but other may be supported in later versions.

 -o <file>, --output <file>